syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document
+'Creates a new PDF document

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create a page
+'Creates a page

 Dim page2 As PdfPage = document.Pages.Add()

-'Create a new rectangle
+'Creates a new rectangle

 Dim docLinkAnnotationRectangle As New RectangleF(10, 40, 30, 30)

-'Create a new document link annotation.
+'Creates a new document link annotation.

 Dim documentLinkAnnotation As New PdfDocumentLinkAnnotation(docLinkAnnotationRectangle)